imacrayon/alpine-ajax/docs/reference.md

 Elements with the `x-sync` attribute are updated whenever the server sends a matching element, even if the element isn't targeted with `x-target`.

 `x-sync` elements must have a unique `id`.
-The `id` is used to match the content being replaced when requesting content from the server.
+Any element sent from the server with a matching `id` will replace the existing `x-sync` element.

-Use cases for this are unread message counters or notification flashes.
+Use cases for this attribute are unread message counters or notification flashes.
 These elements often live in the base layout, outside of the content area that is being replaced.

 Consider this list of notifications: